ggonzalez710/gonzalez_101441_project01_Pacman/README.md

 <br>Parameter 5: An integer variable named scoreNumber; this variable holds the number for the player's current score
 <br>Parameter 6: An array called food where pacman's food (white circles) is stored.

-<br><br>The function begins with a function call to 'boundaries'.
+<br>The function begins with a function call to 'boundaries'.
 This function takes either a ghost's or pacman's current location and sets the object's boundaries
 depending on what rectangle of the map the object is at.
 It returns 4 flags (keepGoingRight, keepGoingLeft, keepGoingUp, keepGoingDown) that indicate in which directions the object can move.